Tech-at-DU/Orange-Tree-SpriteKit-Swift4/P02-Setting-the-Scene/readme.md

 > Locate the *Physics Definiton* settings and uncheck *Dynamic* and *Allows Rotation*.
 Very
 > briefly, the *Dynamic* setting tells the physics engine whether or not this node will move
 > or whether it will be static.
 The *Allows Rotation* setting tells the engine whether or not
 > the node can rotate.
-Again, more deatil on these settings later!
+In shprt, the ground should not move when other objects hit it, and it should not rotate either!
 >
 > Check that your *Physics Definiton* matches the picture below before moving on.
 > ![Final Physics Settings](./assets/physics_definition.png)